nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 subjects.
 The tasks can be stored under subjects.
 This application ensures that students would be able to revise, even if they are doing it at the last minute.

-This user guide provides an in-depth documentation on the revisED installation process, the program features, and the program usage to get you started.
+This user guide provides an in-depth documentation on the installation process, the program features, and the program usage to get you started.

 Here is a guide on how to use this UserGuide effectively:<br>